AmericaTravelUnited StatesWisconsin

 Cedarburg Park

-Any time of the year is the best time to visit this town.
-There is always a merry time in Cedarburg as it is host to many local festivals such as the Strawberry Festival in June, Wine & Harvest Festival in September, Oktoberfest in October, Christmas Festival in December and Winter Festival in February.
-During these festivals, locals and tourists get many opportunities to enjoy food, music, and culture every weekend in Cedarburg.
+No matter what time of year I visit, Cedarburg always feels festive.
+The town hosts a variety of local festivals, such as the Strawberry Festival in June, Wine & Harvest Festival in September, Oktoberfest in October, Christmas Festival in December, and Winter Festival in February.

 Where to stay in Cedarburg : Washington House Inn